RAIN: Your Language Models Can Align Themselves without Finetuning: Rewindable Auto-regressive INference (RAIN)

-Vanilla auto-regressive inference operate through chain-style generation.
-The generative process can transition into a tree-search configuration if a rewind functionality is permitted.
-In this paper, we introduce RAIN (Rewindable Auto-regressive INference), which allows search and rewind operations for self-alignment of frozen LLMs in the inference phase.
-The search process can be conceptualized as occurring on a tree, where each node represents a token set (a sequence of tokens of a specific length).
-For the sake of clarity, we use the terms ``node'' and ``token set'' interchangeably throughout this paper.
-RAIN alternates between a forward and a backward process.
-The forward process is responsible for conducting a search, while the backward process is employed for backtracking and rewinding.
-Our approach can be seamlessly implemented as a plug-in, which can conveniently integrate with existing auto-regressive language models.
+Our focus is on auto-regressive language model which generate tokens sequentially, making the process prone to error propagation if an inappropriate token is introduced.
+In auto-regressive inference, once a token is generated, it becomes fixed and unalterable, highlighting the importance of each token's correctness.
+In this paper, we introduce RAIN (Rewindable Auto-regressive INference), enabling search and rewind operations for self-alignment of frozen LLMs in the inference phase.
+The search process can be conceptualized as occurring on a tree, where each node represents a token set (i.e., a sequence of tokens of a specific length).
+Forward and backward searches operate alternatively on the tree.
+RAIN can be seamlessly implemented as a plug-in, which can conveniently integrate with existing auto-regressive language models.
+A schematic diagram of the method is shown in Figure \ref{figure:fig_method}.